onlabsorg/ipfs-store/README.md

 ```

 Of course `write`, `delete` and `deleteAll` operations are not allowed, being
 the files stored on IPFS read-only.
-In order to modify an ipfs-store, you can
+In order to modify an IPFS store, you can
 clone it to an olojs [MemoryStore], modify it and add it again to IPFS.

 ```js